syncfusion-content/fileformat-docs/File-Formats/Presentation/create-read-edit-powerpoint-files-in-uwp.md

 {% endcapture %}
 {{ codesnippet2 | OrderList_Indent_Level_1 }}

-5. Include the below code snippet in the click event of the button in MainPage.xaml.cs, to create a **PowerPoint** file and save the **PowerPoint** document as a physical file.
+Step 5.
+Include the below code snippet in the click event of the button in MainPage.xaml.cs, to create a **PowerPoint** file and save the **PowerPoint** document as a physical file.

 **Create Presentation instance:**